Folinic acid: Medical uses

-To reduce effects of methotrexate
+To reduce the effects of methotrexate

 Folinic acid is administered after methotrexate as part of a comprehensive chemotherapy regimen to help prevent bone marrow suppression and inflammation of the gastrointestinal mucosa.
 However, no apparent effect is seen on pre-existing methotrexate-induced nephrotoxicity.

 While not specifically an antidote for methotrexate, folinic acid may also be useful in the treatment of acute methotrexate overdose.
-Different dosing protocols are used, but folinic acid should be redosed until the methotrexate level is less than 5 x 10^{−8} M.
+Different dosing protocols are used, but folinic acid should be redosed until the methotrexate level is less than 5 × 10^{−8} M.

 Additionally, folinic acid is sometimes used to reduce the side effects of methotrexate in rheumatoid arthritis patients.
 This includes reductions in nausea, abdominal pain, abnormal liver blood tests, and mouth sores.

 Cerebral folate deficiency

-Folinic acid is also used in the treatment of cerebral folate deficiency, a syndrome in which the use of folic acid cannot normalize cerebrospinal fluid levels of 5-MTHF.
+Folinic acid is also used in the treatment of cerebral folate deficiency (CFD), a syndrome of low levels of 5-methyltetrahydrofolate (5-MTHF), the active folate metabolite, within the cerebrospinal fluid (CSF).
+This disorder appears in the presence of normal folate metabolism outside the central nervous system and may be associated with decreased folate transport or increased folate turnover within the CSF.

-The US Food and Drug Administration (FDA) began the process of approving leucovorin calcium tablets for treating cerebral folate deficiency.
+As the use of folic acid cannot normalize cerebrospinal fluid levels of 5-MTHF, the US Food and Drug Administration (FDA) began the process of approving leucovorin calcium tablets for treating this syndrome.

+Autism spectrum disorder

+Folinic acid (or leucovorin) for the treatment of autism spectrum disorder (ASD) is an experimental treatment, which has shown positive outcomes in several small studies but has not been studied to the extent normally required for researchers, doctors, and regulators to endorse as a standard treatment.
+All pediatric and ASD medical organizations which have issued statements have cautioned that more, better-quality studies are needed, and none have endorsed the treatment as of December 2025.

+In January 2026, the largest trial of leucovorin in autistic children was retracted due to discovery of various errors.

+Studies

+Before any medical treatment gains widespread acceptance and adoption by medical practitioners, typically, the treatment is studied in controlled, randomized, double-blind trials with large sample sizes (large numbers of patients).
+The scientific evidence for leucovorin use in ASD treatment is "quite preliminary, modest, and based on small studies without rigorous outcomes to date," according to Dr. Beth Ellen Davis, UVA developmental behavioral pediatrician.
+Studies also used different doses, metrics, and methods of statistical analysis, which complicates their use as a basis from which to derive clinical suggestions.